|Home | Training | Services | Testimonials | Contact | About Us|

 Forecast accuracy health check

 Forecast Solutions can carry out a forecast accuracy health check.
 It comprises a review of methods and procedures together with an analysis of the levels of forecasting accuracy that are being achieved in the current sales forecasting system.
 Forecasts can be checked for bias.
 In a full forecast accuracy analysis, a forecast simulation can be set up using powerful sales forecasting software in order to compare the forecast accuracy thus achieved with that from the existing process.
-The health check can be an important component in the early stages of a sales forecasting improvement program
+The health check can be an important component in the early stages of a sales forecasting improvement program with the objective to improve forecast accuracy.

-WMAPE (weighted mean absolute percentage error)
+WMAPE (weighted mean absolute percent error)

 Some reasons for measuring forecast accuracy